desiretech/lompang/README.md

 - Download the 3 files.
 - Add the 3 files to Folder Group, "Frameworks"
 - Change the architecture of app to "armv7"
-- Link CoreData library to your binary
+- Link CoreData, CoreLocation and SystemConfiguration libraries to your binary
 - Import Lompang.h in your AppDelegate.h
     - #import "Lompang.h"
     - @class Lompang;